vishal-rajpoot/Monorepo-lerna-project/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `yarn workspaces run [command name]`

+If we want to run a particular command in every repos then this will work.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+**Note: `--watchAll=false --passWithNoTest` is mentioned in all repo's `package.json Scripts` which means watch mode will be false and if there are no test cases then still it should pass the test cases.
+  1. Watch mode here is menu prompts that execute code on key press.
+  2. If there are no test cases, it will break.

+### `yarn workspaces info`

+It shows the list of repo's dependencies which are dependent on each other.

+### `yarn why [package-name]`

+This will show us the reasons, why that particular package is here.

 ### `yarn run build`